-- With the approval of the Head of the Department of Geological Sciences, up to three courses from ENGE 471-486 (Engineering Geology) or from another relevant subject may replace up to three of the optional courses, or one full year course from another subject may replace two of the optional - 2.
-Practical and fieldwork may be required as part of any GEOL 473-489 courses.

-- 3. Not all courses may be offered in any one year. - P: GEOL 351 and GEOL 352 (or equivalent fieldwork), and 56 points from other GEOL 300-level courses, passed with a grade average that meets the approval of the Head of Department (the normal requirement is at least a B grade average).
+- With the approval of the Head of the Department of Geological Sciences, up to three courses from ENGE 476-486 (Engineering Geology) may replace up to three of the optional courses, or one full year course from another subject may replace two of the optional courses. - 2.
+Practical and fieldwork may be required as part of any GEOL 473-489 courses. - 3.
+Not all courses may be offered in any one year. - P: GEOL 351 and GEOL 352 (or equivalent fieldwork), and 60 points from other GEOL 300-level courses, passed with a grade average that meets the approval of the Head of Department (the normal requirement is at least a B grade average).